The Vermont Statutes Online

 (28) "Well log" means all information obtained in and from the drilled borehole including the driller's log, geological log, geophysical log, hydrological log, and other information.

-(29) "Fluid" means any material or substance which flows or moves whether in semi-solid, liquid, sludge, gas, or any other form or state.
+(29) "Fluid" means any material or substance that flows or moves whether in semi-solid, liquid, sludge, gas, or any other form or state.

 (30) "Hydraulic fracturing" means the process of pumping a fluid into or under the surface of the ground in order to create fractures in rock for the purpose of the production or recovery of oil or gas.
 (Added 1981, No. 240 (Adj.
 Sess.), § 2, eff.
 April 28, 1982; amended 2011, No. 152 (Adj.
 Sess.), § 2, eff.
 May 16, 2012.)